mardiros/jeepito/docs/source/user/cookbook/08-sqlalchemy-uow.rst

-At the moment, our book review model contains the book registration, with commands and events used by the jeepito.
+At the moment, our book review model contains the book registration, with commands and events used by the messagebus.

 But, we have some tests that are not clean, the ``test_book_add_err`` that initialize its tests inside them, which will not scale, and more for the ``test_book_by_id_ok``,